borgestassio/Wind-Turbine-Control/Set-up Environment/README.md

-Instructions to set-up the environment to use Fast V8 and Matlab/Simulink:
+# Instructions to set-up the environment to use Fast V8 and Matlab/Simulink:

 Aiming in make the control design in the 5MW NREL wind turbine more fluid, this section will guide anyone interested in using the FAST V8 jointly with Simulink.
 This guide will cover simple, but essential, topics to make possible run simulations using the FAST V8 software from a Simulink model.
 In order to achieve that, we cover the following topics:
 1	Compiling the S-Function from FAST V8 to your Matlab version;
 2	Running the examples;
 3	Read and plot output data;
-4	Variable-Speed and Pitch controller by Simulink model;
+4	Variable-Speed and Pitch controller through Simulink;
 5	Comparison of DLL and Simulink results;

-1	COMPILING THE S-FUNCTION
+## 1	COMPILING THE S-FUNCTION

 The Fast S-Function, called FAST_SFunc, is distributed with the FAST V8 software is compiled for the Matlab 2014b 32 bits version, in order to use this function in any other version, it need to be recompiled.